Namanl2001/MERN-Gurujii-dev/README.md

 We have used proxy so all the requests made to backend from frontend will be served at `localhost:5000` at which our backend is running.

 Great!
 Now you are good to go.
-Open/pick an issue, discuss your idea, make the changes and create your first pull request in this repo.
+Open/pick an issue, discuss your idea, make the changes in your feature branch and create your first pull request in this repo.

 Want to test your changes on mobile phone?